DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

 The school system in England is split into age groups:

 ### Primary (ages 5 to 11)
-Children usually start primary school at 4 years old and this phase is called Reception.
-This is the final stage of the Early Years Foundation Stage (EYFS).
+Children usually start primary school at 4 years old and this phase is called reception.
+This is the final stage of the early years foundation stage (EYFS).

 There are a further 2 phases, known as key stages:

-* key stage 1 covers years 1 and 2, with children up to 7 years old
+* key stage 1 (KS1) covers years 1 and 2, with children up to 7 years old
-* key stage 2 covers years 3 to 6, with children from 7 to 11 years old
+* key stage 2 (KS2) covers years 3 to 6, with children from 7 to 11 years old
 The teaching content is broad, covering the whole range of national curriculum subjects including English, maths, science, as well as art and design, computing, geography, history, music and physical education (PE).

 If you like the energy and curiosity of young children, and would be comfortable covering a wide range of subjects, you might prefer teaching in primary schools.